 The impact of COVID-19 on climate change

 The impacts of the COVID-19 pandemic have been vast-reaching, affecting billions of individuals’ daily lives and interactions with our communities.
-One major area being heavily impacted: greenhouse gas emissions (GHG).
-With most of the world performing some form of social-distancing, industrial productivity and commuting has declined immensely, resulting in fewer GHG, a leading contributor to global climate change.
+One major area being heavily impacted: greenhouse gas (GHG) emissions.
+With most of the world performing some form of social distancing, industrial productivity and commuting has declined immensely, resulting in fewer greenhouse gas emissions, a leading contributor to global climate change.

 Both COVID-19 and climate change will require action to be taken by individuals in their daily lives, and perhaps more importantly, leadership by governments, corporations, and organizations worldwide to combat and minimize the effects.

 The Impact on Greenhouse Gas Emissions: Now and Later

 According to China's Ministry of Ecology and Environment, January and March 2020 showed an 84.5 percent increase in days with good air quality across 337 cities.
 Overall, a 5.5- 5.7 percent fall in carbon dioxide levels globally have been identified due to the pandemic by leading climate experts, including the Center for International Climate Research.